The H-1B Visa, Explained

 Once you have been selected to apply for the H-1B visa, your employer can begin the process by filing a petition on your behalf.

 To do this, your employer will need to submit a Labor Condition Application (LCA) to the Department of Labor (DOL) for Certification.
-The purpose of the LCA is to confirm that your employer will pay you the same wage as other similarly qualified workers in the same geographic area, and that your working conditions will not affect other their employees.
+The purpose of the LCA is to confirm that your employer will pay you the same wage as other similarly qualified workers in the same geographic area and that your working conditions will not affect other employees.

 Once the LCA has been certified by the DOL, your employer will have to complete Form I-129, Petition for a Nonimmigrant Worker, and file both the LCA and the I-129 to USCIS, along with any fees and additional documentation.
 These other documents may include evidence of your education, any training certificates or professional membership documents if relevant, your resume, a confirmation letter of employment, a letter of support, and any necessary fees.

 If your Form I-129 is approved, then there are two options for you, depending on whether you are in the United States already or not.

 If you are within the United States on a different visa category, you must wait until your H-1B visa status becomes active in order for you to start working.